andyjh86/AgilePM-DSDM-cheat-sheet/DSDM Products.md

     Business Analyst: Ensures benefits are assessed against the Business Case and business needs.
 Produced For:
     All Project Participants and Stakeholders: Interested in achievements, delivered value, and future learnings.
-    Those Supporting Future Projects (e.g., PMO): Interested in learnings for future projects.
+    Those Supporting Future Projects (e.g., PMO): Interested in learning for future projects.
-    Project Governance Authority: Needs to understand if the project investment was justified and the differences between predicted and accrued value.
+    Project Governance Authority: Needs to determine whether the project investment was justified and identify the differences between predicted and accrued value.
 Approved By:
     Business Visionary: Ensures the solution is fit for business purposes.
     Technical Coordinator: Ensures the solution is technically fit for purpose.